 Guests and leaders study God's Word together as they share a meal.
-Prayer requests and food requests are taken from 1:30 to 2:30 PM and food is given to those who need it.
+Prayer requests and food requests are taken and the food is given to those who need it.
 This is open to all who are in need on a first come-first serve basis.
 Enter at the Clara (side) church door.
 Please contact the church office at 314-367-8959 for additional details.

 To prepare for the annual rummage sale to benefit the shelter, the Bible study and Pantry are closed for the month of August.

 “…go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.” -Matthew 28:18-20

 We at Grace and Peace Fellowship believe that all Christians are called to help spread God’s word through the support of missionaries.
 Grace and Peace currently support missionaries in North and South America, Africa, and Europe.
 In the past, we have supported missionaries in Asia as well.